Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Soundscape Representation via Graph Learning

-According to the description of the EMO dataset in Section~\ref{s:emosoundscape}, modeling the relations between the different soundscape features as a graph entails learning the topology of a graph with $N=124$ nodes, where each node corresponds to a particular feature, including the output features, arousal and valence.
-To that end, we have access to $M=1213$ different soundscapes, collected in the matrix $\bbX \in \reals^{124 \times 1213}$.
+According to the description of the EMO dataset in Section~\ref{s:emosoundscape}, modeling the relations between the different soundscape features as a graph entails learning the topology of a graph with $N=124$ nodes, where each node corresponds to a particular feature, including the output features, arousal, and valence.
+To this end, we have access to $M=1213$ different soundscapes. {Similarly, when considering the ARAUS dataset, the resulting graph contains $N=145$ nodes, with $M=20022$ observations available.
+In both cases, the observations are collected in the data matrix $\bbX \in \reals^{N \times M}$, whose dimensions depend on the dataset under analysis.}

-In the context of soundscape emotions, there is a growing interest in predicting a subset of features, particularly those related to perceived emotions such as arousal and valence, from the remaining ones.
+In the context of soundscape emotions, there is a growing interest in predicting a subset of features, particularly those related to perceived emotions, such as arousal and valence, from the remaining features.
 Based on this observation, we postulate that the observed features follow a linear SEM~\cite{kaplan2008structural,rey2025non}, meaning that the matrix $\bbX$ is given by the following autoregressive model

-where $\bbW$ denotes the exogenous input matrix, whose columns are independent realizations of a multivariate distribution with diagonal covariance.
-Here, $\bbA$ denotes the unknown adjacency matrix encoding the relations between the different features, which is assumed to be sparse and with zeros on its diagonal.
-Intuitively, equation~\eqref{e:sem} implies that the value of the $i$-th feature in a given observation can be expressed as a linear combination of the values of its neighbors, as dictated by the adjacency matrix.
-Moreover, the estimation error is determined by the (unknown) covariance of the exogenous input $\bbW$.
+where $\bbW$ denotes the exogenous input matrix, whose columns are independent realizations of a multivariate distribution with a diagonal covariance.

+Here, $\bbA$ denotes the unknown adjacency matrix encoding the relations between the different features, which is assumed to be sparse and have zeros on its diagonal. {Equation~\eqref{e:sem} states that the value of the $i$-th feature in a given observation depends linearly on the features of its neighbors.
+Consequently, SEMs are particularly well suited for feature selection, as the adjacency matrix directly quantifies the predictive influence between variables.} {Unlike conditional-independence or smoothness-based graph learning methods~\cite{friedman2008sparse,kalofolias2016learn}, SEM provides a predictive interpretation of edges,well suited to SER setting.} Moreover, the estimation error is determined by the (unknown) covariance of exogenous input $\bbW$.

 Building on the SEM in \eqref{e:sem}, a common approach to estimate the adjacency matrix $\bbA$ from the signals $\bbX$ is to solve the following convex regularized least-squares problem